guoqi1123/ml1-s2024/index.md

 **Location**: Mechanical Engineering Bldg 1130
 **Course Credit Hours**: 3.00

-For Spring 2022, the class is tentatively offered only in-person.
-Should there be any changes to how the course is offered, it will be announced on this website.
+**For Spring 2022, the class is primarily offered in-person.
+However, the class will be live streamed on Zoom and recorded, so that students who have to isolate or quarantine can attend the class remotely.
+The Zoom information can be found on BrightSpace.**

 ## Contact and Office Hours
 For any course related issue, please use the course email below.
 Please do not email our teaching staff using their personal email addresses.